Songonge/Advent-of-SQL-2025/SQL-Advent-Challenge.md

 # Challenge: SQL Advent Calendar by Interview Master

+The SQL Advent Challenge is an opportunity for SQL lovers to refresh their SQL knowledge by solving a challenge question every day for 24 days.
+This runs from December 1st to December 24th of each year.
+The Challenge is organized by Dawn Choo and her team through their Interview Master platform.

 ## Day 1 Challenge
 Every year, the city of Whoville conducts a Reindeer Run to find the best reindeers for Santa's Sleigh.
 Can you write a query to return the name and rank of the top 7 reindeers in this race?